openMSL/sl-1-3-object-based-generic-perception-object-model/test/behavior/003_object_outside_fov/README.md

-# 002 Object in FOV
+# 003 Object Outside FOV

 This test checks if an object outside the field of view of the sensor is not detected by the model.